jgrancher/we-ship-love/README.md

 SHOPIFY_PASSWORD=XXX
 SHOPIFY_DOMAIN=myshopname.myshopify.com
 ```
-* Run the project: `react-native run-ios`.

-## Xcode
+## Get started

-To open and run the project with Xcode:
+* To open and run the project (with Xcode, as we install Pod dependencies):

 ```bash
 cd ios